Buttery almond and vanilla shortbread cookies filled with raspberry jam and drizzled with glaze.

 - Make the glaze: Whisk the glaze ingredients together until smooth.
 Add more liquid to thin out or add more confectioners’ sugar to thicken to your desired consistency.
 Drizzle over cooled cookies.
 Glaze will set within a couple hours.

-Make ahead and storing: Store cookies covered at room temperature for 3 days or in the refrigerator for 6 days.
+- Make Ahead & Freezing Instructions: Store cookies covered at room temperature for 3 days or in the refrigerator for 6 days.
 Shortbread cookie dough can be frozen up to 2 months; baked cookies (without glaze) may be frozen up to 2-3 months.
 Thaw overnight in the refrigerator.

-- Get creative with jam flavors!
+- Jam: Get creative with jam flavors!
 Any flavor you love works.

-- Make sure the cookie dough is cold and firm at all times.
-If it's not firm and cold, put back into the refrigerator to chill.
+- Cold Dough: Make sure the cookie dough is cold and firm at all times.
+If it’s not firm and cold, put back into the refrigerator to chill.
 When working in batches, keep the unused dough chilled in the refrigerator.
-You may roll, print, and fill batch #2 and stick in the fridge while batch #1 bakes.
+You may roll, print, and fill batch #2 and stick in the refrigerator while batch #1 bakes.

 - Salt: Update in 2021– I like to add 1/4 teaspoon of salt to the dough to balance the sweet flavor.

 - Adapted from Better Homes & Gardens